 Think from an admissions officer’s point of view.

 Applying to business school is a little bit different from applying to other graduate schools, since the admissions committee will be evaluating you from the point of view of an employer, not just an admissions officer.
-As you start putting together your application, look at yourself from the perspective of an admissions officer and think about what qualities they might want.
+As you start putting together your application, look at yourself from the perspective of an admissions officer and think about what qualities they might want to see.
 “Admissions officers (for business schools) are always looking at you with the eyes of recruiters.
 How is this person going to stack up in front of recruiters?
 Is this somebody I feel good about putting in front of recruiters?”
-Killingsworth says.
+Killingsworth said.

 Leadership experience doesn’t have to be a managerial role.

 You’ll be asked to give examples of times when you showed leadership during the essays or the interview (and sometimes both).
 As you start collecting potential examples to include, remember that admissions committees don’t necessarily expect you to have had a managerial role, and that leadership can take a lot of forms beyond official titles.
 “Often, leadership will get misinterpreted as them having to be in a managerial role.
-We’re just looking for those who have been exposed to leadership through any type of role,” Killingsworth says.
+We’re just looking for those who have been exposed to leadership through any type of role,” Killingsworth said.

 There is no one true perfect candidate.

 Very few factors will get you automatically accepted at top business schools, even if you have great test scores and a solid work history.
 By the same token, you won’t necessarily be precluded by certain factors (such as a non-traditional work background) either.
-As Killingsworth puts it, “We’re not looking for a particular profile.
+As Killingsworth put it, “We’re not looking for a particular profile.
 There’s no magic formula.”